Schwarzi07/GRBL-for-Lasers/README.md

 GRBL for Lasers is the GRBL CNC Controller but optimized for Laserengravers/cutters

 I dont own any of the GRBL Source Code.
 I am just modifiying it to optimize it for Laserengravers/cutters

+Thu+is is just a random pull requesrt witch is going to be used for Developement.

+# Plans

+-Improving Stability
+-Remoivng offstes(except G92)
+-Adding defaults for the mayor hobby machines